 - Specific job-seeking populations

-- Ex-offenders: Some non-profit organizations focus on helping those with criminal convictions to successfully re-enter society and/or obtain gainful employment
+- Justice Involved (including Ex-offenders): Some non-profit organizations focus on helping those with criminal convictions to successfully re-enter society and/or obtain gainful employment

 - Recently released

 - On Probation

 - Faith-based: Many faith-based non-profit organizations focus on empowering specific marginalized populations who face life, education, career, and/or job transition issues

 - Job seekers